TheCyberCore/FomanticBlazor/README.md

 # Fomantic.Blazor
-Fomantic-UI is a community fork of Semantic-UI.
-This project is a wrapper around Fomantic-UI/Semantic-UI for the new Blazor framework in .NET Core 3.x.
+[Fomantic-UI](https://fomantic-ui.com/) is a community fork of [Semantic-UI](https://semantic-ui.com/).
+This project - Fomantic.Blazor - is a wrapper around Fomantic-UI/Semantic-UI for the new Blazor framework built on top of .NET Core 3.x.
+It supports the server-side rendering engine as well as WebAssembly based rendering engine.

+# Fomantic.Blazor - a Wodanaz project!
+Fomantic.Blazor was initiated to provide rich UI capabilities to another great project - Wodanaz.

+Wodanaz will be THE most anonymous platform for communicating, sharing information and trading all sorts of goods (digital, services, physicals, currencies and coins).
+It will include storefronts and granular support for business grade product handling and a worldwide distributed stream based relational IPFS database.

-# Current demo
+# Current Fomantic.Blazor demo
 The current demo is feature incomplete and still got some bugs - but it is non the less working and I already use it for another project.
 This is a server-side demo of the Fomantic-Blazor framework:  https://92.204.49.117/

 # Current Component State